-• First place - two medals; Second place - two medals; Third place - two medals.
-Recognize fourth place with medals or ribbons..
+- First place two medals; Second place two medals; Third place two medals.
+Recognize fourth, fifth and sixth place with medals or ribbons.
+Districts may order medals from any selected vendor. - First, second and third place team schools also receive a team plaque.